Psychology of music: Effect on the brain

 John Daniel Scott, among others, have cited that "people who sing are more likely to be happy".
 This is because "singing elevates the levels of neurotransmitters which are associated with pleasure and well being".
 Humans have a long prehistory of music, especially singing; it is speculated that music was even used as an early form of social bonding.
-As stated by Patrick E. Savage et al. (2021), songs were also used to identify a socio-cultural connection between individuals, as songs typically vary.
+As stated by Savage et al. (2020), Songs were also used to identify a socio-cultural connection between individuals, as songs typically vary.
 If two people knew the same song, they likely had a connection from previous generations (7), because song is often more memorable.
-Savage et al. continue by presenting evidence that music or singing may have evolved in humans even before language.
+Savage et al. continues by presenting evidence that music or singing may have evolved in humans even before language.
 Furthermore, Levitin, in his This is Your Brain on Music, argues that "music may be the activity that prepared our pre-human ancestors for speech communication" and that "singing ... might have helped our species to refine motor skills, paving the way for the development of the exquisitely fine muscle control required for vocal ... speech" (260).
 On the other hand, he cites Pinker, who "argued that language is an adaptation and music is its Spandrel ... an evolutionary accident piggybacking on language" (248).

 Studies have found evidence suggesting the mental, as well as physical, benefits of singing.
 When conducting a study with 21 members of a choir at three different points over one year, three themes suggested three areas of benefits; the social impact (connectedness with others), personal impact (positive emotions, self-perception, etc.), and functional outcomes (health benefits of being in the choir).
 Findings showed that a sense of well-being is associated with singing, by uplifting the mood of the participants and releasing endorphins in the brain.
 Many singers also reported that singing helped them regulate stress and relax, allowing them to deal better with their daily lives.
 From a social perspective, approval from the audience, and interaction with other choir members in a positive manner is also beneficial.

 Singing is beneficial for pregnant mothers.
 By giving them another medium of communication with their newborns, mothers in one study reported feelings of love and affection when singing to their unborn children.
 They also reported feeling more relaxed than ever before during their stressful pregnancy.
 A song can have nostalgic significance by reminding a singer of the past, and momentarily transport them, allowing them to focus on singing and embrace the activity as an escape from their daily lives and problems.